Terms used:

 Other Requirements

-Unless waived by the High Performance Department, competitors wishing to enter Skate Canada qualifying competitions and championships shall have passed the tests as listed in the Skate Canada Competition Program Requirements for each discipline before October 1st preceding the Championships.
+Unless waived by the High Performance Department, competitors wishing to enter Skate Canada qualifying competitions and championships shall have passed the assessments as listed in the Skate Canada Competition Program Requirements for each discipline at least three weeks prior to their Sectional Championships.

 If the application is approved, Skate Canada will forward the applicant an “Acceptance” letter by mid-October confirming that the applicant can register for the Skate Canada Qualifying Competition.
 A copy of the “Acceptance” letter must be included with your registration every time you enter a Skate Canada competition.